hendricksond/streamdeck-homeassistant-webhook/README.md

 Drag and drop the Webhook Button action from the Home Assistant Webhook category in the action list to an open button.
 Click the button to configure it.
 Fill out the fields.

+#### Server URL
-Server URL: The base URL of your server.
+The base URL of your server.
 Do not include a trailing slash.

 Example: `http://192.168.1.2:8123`

+#### Webhook ID
-Webhook ID: The random text that you generated (or picked) for the `webhook_id` in your automation configuration.
+The random text that you generated (or picked) for the `webhook_id` in your automation configuration.

+Example: `replace_this_with_some_random_text`

+#### Service
-Service: The optional service you would like to call.
+The optional service you would like to call.
 Accessible in your automation configuration as `trigger.json.service`.

+Example: `light.turn_on`

+#### Entities
-Entities: One or more comma-separated entities.
+One or more comma-separated entities.
 Accessible in your automation configuration as `trigger.json.entities`.

+Example: `light.office, light.living_room`

+#### Parameter
-Parameter: A raw value that you can use in your automation.
+A raw value that you can use in your automation.
 Maybe a brightness level, or a color name, or some other useful data.
 Accessible in your automation configuration as `trigger.json.parameter`.

+Example: `50`

 ## Support